Toronto Prenuptial Agreement Lawyer, Prenup

 - Child support: You cannot waive future support on behalf of your children.

 - Marital home: The law says that both spouses have an equal right to live in the marital home, and you cannot change that.

 There is also the possibility that your agreement, however well-drafted, may be set aside at some future point under certain circumstances.
 For example, if your marriage lasts 20 years and your spouse is ill and cannot work after the marriage is over, a court may decide that even if he or she waived the right to spousal support, it should still be provided.
 However, typically most contracts are held up by the courts, even 20 years later, especially if both spouses had competent legal advisers.

-To find out more about marriage and cohabitation agreements and how they may apply to your relationship, contact our Toronto marriage contract lawyers by email or call us at 416-964-2215.
+At Baker and Baker Family Lawyers you can find out more about marriage and cohabitation agreements and how they may apply to your relationship, contact our Toronto marriage contract lawyers by email or call us at 416-964-2215.